0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 ### Sync Event
 </div>

-A sync event is used for moving information from one shard to another when changin the shard configuration.
+A sync event is used for moving information from one shard to another when changing the shard configuration.
 That is, when adding or removing shards or when changing routing logic.

 <div class="binary-format" markdown>